One attack on the Academy by the fae king, six lovers having to work together to survive.

 Not to mention, a surprise visit from Bane’s uncle, the werewolf king, and Kit’s mother, the succubus queen, like life wasn’t complicated enough already…

-This is a collection of the second three novellas in the Lughnasadh Elite Academy serial, a reverse harem #WhyChoose story.
+This is a collection of the second set of three novellas (Legacy, Sorcery and Bravery) in the Lughnasadh Elite Academy serial, a reverse harem #WhyChoose story.
 These novellas may include any of the following elements: steamy scenes, ‘I need tissues NOW’ moments, cries of ‘why, oh, why’ and cliffhangers that make you bite your nails (and curse the author).

 This story includes MF, MM and also FF scenes, but everyone is primarily focused on Litha and there are no sexy scenes between the guys and the other girl.